 Student Retreat Program

-This is an overnight retreat held at Cheverus mid-October.
+This is an overnight retreat held at Cheverus the second week of October.
 The retreat centers on the ideals of St. Ignatius of Loyola.
 Talks are given by seniors entitled “Why Are You Here”, “Who Am I” and “God’s Love”.
 A guest speaker gives a talk entitled, “You Don’t Know Me, Until You Know Me.”
 It is a time for personal reflection and a time to build community with their class through small group activities, reflection, games and activities.
 The next morning the students participate in a community service day ending the retreat by witnessing what it means to be a person with and for others.

 The following options are given to seniors: